crowdAI/opensnp-challenge-starter-kit/README.md

 gunzip *.gz
 ```

 **NOTE**: You might not need to download all the files, or even use all the files to come up with your predictions.
-It is recommended to use the `subset_cm_train.npy` and `train_heights.npy` to train your model, and use `subset_cm_test.npy` to make the predictions.
+It is recommended to use just the `subset_cm_train.npy` and `train_heights.npy` to train your model, and use `subset_cm_test.npy` to make the predictions.

 # Basic Usage